 You may have itching if you have bad jaundice.
 The bile salts in the bloodstream cause itching in the skin.

-Again, if you have jaundice you may develop a symptom called steatorrhoea.
-This means fatty stools.
-You may pass frequent, large bowel motions that are pale coloured and smelly.
+If your pancreatic duct is blocked, you may develop a symptom called steatorrhoea.
+This means fatty stools (poo).
+You may pass frequent, large bowel motions that are pale coloured and smelly, and are difficult to flush away.
 These bowel disturbances can mean that you are not absorbing your food properly.
 So this may be a cause of weight loss.

 You may have a temperature from time to time because you have jaundice or an inflamed pancreas.
 When your temperature is high you may feel cold and shivery.